 4. What is the turnover limit for converting a Private Limited Company into an LLP?

 A: There is no specific turnover limit for conversion.
-However, if a company’s turnover exceeds ₹40 lakh or has a capital contribution exceeding ₹25 lakh, it is mandatory to get its accounts audited as per LLP regulations.
+However, an LLP must get its accounts audited if its turnover exceeds ₹40 lakh or its capital contribution exceeds ₹25 lakh.

 5. What is the form required for the conversion of a Private Limited Company to an LLP?